tempelaar-team/qclab-dev/docs/developer_guide/model_dev/model_dev.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

-By default QC Lab assumes that a model's initial z coordinate is sampled from a Boltzmann distribution at temperature "temp" and attempts to sample a
+By default QC Lab assumes that a model's initial z-coordinate is sampled from a Boltzmann distribution at temperature "temp" and attempts to sample a
 Boltzmann distribution given the classical Hamiltonian.
-This is in practice making a number of assumptions, notably that all the z coordinates are uncoupled from
+This is in practice making a number of assumptions, notably that all the z-coordinates are uncoupled from
 one another in the classical Hamiltonian.